min2ha/ukwa-site/content/target/64780/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit: new guidelines on the framework for future EU-UK relations

 Brexit negotiations resumed in April 2018 and this third phase covered issues outstanding from the two previous phases - the Irish border in particular - and the framework for future EU-UK relations.
 This paper looks at how the EU and the UK envisage their relationship after Brexit.